SPOP

 Speckle-type POZ protein is a protein that in humans is encoded by the SPOP gene.

 This gene encodes a protein that may modulate the transcriptional repression activities of death-associated protein 6 (DAXX), which interacts with histone deacetylase, core histones, and other histone-associated proteins.
 In mouse, the encoded protein binds to the putative leucine zipper domain of macroH2A1.2, a variant H2A histone that is enriched on inactivated X chromosomes.
 The BTB/POZ domain of this protein has been shown in other proteins to mediate transcriptional repression and to interact with components of histone deacetylase co-repressor complexes.
 Alternative splicing of this gene results in multiple transcript variants encoding the same protein.

+DNA repair

+The spop gene is the gene most commonly point mutated in human primary prostate cancers.
+SPOP protein is essential for the repair of DNA-protein crosslinks by removing topoisomerase 2A from the topoisomerase2A-DNA cleavage complex formed during repair.

 Clinical relevance

 Mutations in SPOP lead to a type of prostate tumor thought to be involved in about 15% of all prostate cancers.